PostHog/posthog.com/contents/handbook/strategy/prioritization.md

 1. Estimate the number of successful products that could come out of each category globally (example numbers given)
 2. Estimate the amount of revenue we could grab from those categories (example numbers given)
-3. Estimate how many of the succesful products we could grab (/create) if we had this feature
+3. Estimate how many of the succesful products we could create if we had this feature
-4. Estimate how much revenue we could grab if we had this feature
+4. Estimate how much revenue we could get if we had this feature
 5. Repeat steps 1-4 for the feature you're trying to compare

-For example, for our virtual private cloud feature we came up with the following numbers
+For example, for our virtual private cloud feature we came up with the following numbers:

 <span class="table-borders">
 <table>